-Continued PUBLIC HEARING - Application #2017-217 - VACATION OF RIGHT-OF-Way - a portion of NE Todd George Road located approximately 90 feet north of the intersection of NE Wall St and NE County Park Road; Darla Anderson, applicant or provide testimony, to stand and be sworn in.
+5. Continued Application #PL2017-217 -- VACATION OF RIGHT-OF-WAY -- a portion of NE Todd George Road located approximately 90 feet north of the intersection of NE Wall Street and NE County Park Road; Darla Anderson, applicant

-Chairperson Norbury opened the hearing at 5:52 p.m. and asked those wishing to speak,
+Chairperson Norbury opened the hearing at 5:52 p.m. and asked those wishing to speak, or provide testimony, to stand and be sworn in.